saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 ### The Vision
 **Any 8th grader with an active imagination should be able to pull all kinds of authoritative data and get simple language explanations about it.**

 We're not building another API wrapper.
-We're delivering a **statistical consultant** that can understand what you're asking and give you helpful data with proper context, limitations, and methodology guidance.
+We're delivering a **statistical consultant** who can understand what you're asking and provide you with helpful data, along with proper context, limitations, and guidance on methodology.

 **Before:** "I need ACS Table B19013 for FIPS code 24510 with margin of error calculations..."
 **After:** "What's the median income in Baltimore compared to Maryland?"